Death and state funeral of Meles Zenawi: Funeral

 Posters, pictures and quotes of Meles were displayed on every street in Addis Ababa.
 The casket arrived at the National Palace, where the flag-draped coffin was put on display.
 The coffin, adorned by flowers and draped in the national flag was then placed on a black carriage.
 Afterward, the casket was slowly drawn to Meskel Square by horses, where thousands of people waited to pay tribute.
 The funeral ceremony included military bands and religious leaders.
 The body then was transported in a motorcade to Holy Trinity Cathedral.
 Mourners were seen waving flags and some wept as they listened to then Prime Minister-elect Hailemariam Desalegn and other US officials' speeches.
 The casket was interred and the grave covered with stone slabs, as wailing crowds jostled around the burial site.
 The coffin was accompanied by hundreds of mourners and Meles' wife Azeb Mesfin, who was seen being comforted by officials.

 Reactions

-Assefa Seifu, a citric of Meles government, called him "a devil incarnate".
-Kenyan Prime Minister Raila Odinga expressed his condolences "We need a seamless, peaceful, transition of power.
+Assefa Seifu, a critic of Meles' government, called him "a devil incarnate".
+Kenyan Prime Minister Raila Odinga expressed his condolences: "We need a seamless, peaceful, transition of power.
 The region, the horn of Africa, needs stability."